SAP/luigi/plugins/auth/public/auth-oidc/README.md

 If you want to use the silent token renewal feature, the `silent-callback.html` needs to be copied to a folder in your Luigi Core installation, which is the return path for the IdP provider, configured through the `redirect_uri` setting.
 The default location of `redirect_uri` is `/assets/auth-oidc/silent-callback.html`.

-You must install `oidc-client` in your project as a dev dependency:
+Next, you must install `oidc-client` in your project as a dev dependency:

 ```javascript
 npm i -save-dev oidc-client
 ```

-Then, you need to import the plugin files and `oidc-client` library in your project using webpack:
+Then, you need to copy certain auxiliary plugin files and the callback file, as they are needed for the initial setup.

+Respectively from `oidc-client` library you need:
+- `oidc-client.min.js` which normally resides in `node_modules/oidc-client/dist`

+and from our library `@luigi-project/plugin-auth-oidc` you need:
+- `plugin.js`
+- `silent-callback.html`
+- `plugin-ie11.js` (for IE11 only)
+which all reside under `node_modules/@luigi-project/plugin-auth-oidc/plugin.js`.

+The above mentioned files should be copied to `assets/auth-oidc` as the default location.

+Below we give some alternatives on how to easily copy these files in your project.
+However, you may choose your own way of copying these files depending on your environment.

+For applications involving a webpack configuration, one way to copy files is using packages such as [copy-webpack-plugin](https://www.npmjs.com/package/copy-webpack-plugin) and then including the following in your webpack configuration file:

 ```javascript
 const CopyWebpackPlugin = require('copy-webpack-plugin');